HakeemTheGre8t/Sloosh-Web/README.md

 # Sloosh-Web
- Sloosh is a slush bar brand concept I created to imagine something special in london that provides a trendy slush shop for young adults alike.
+ This project is a responsive HTML landing page for Sloosh!
+Slush Bar, a vibrant and trendsetting mobile slush drink bar catering to young adults and teenagers in London, UK.
+The landing page is designed to showcase the brands unique appeal, combining retro aestihtics, nostalgic music etc.